 • Ham & cheese.
 Diced smoked ham, Swiss cheese and sautéed onions.

 • Veggie.
-Leave the meat out and add cooked spinach, mushrooms and any other favorite veggie.
+Leave the meat out and add cooked spinach, mushrooms, asparagus and any other favorite veggie.

 • Sausage.
 Breakfast sausage, sautéed onions, red bell peppers with cheddar cheese.